gvela024/tdd-base/README.md

-# tdd-Exercises
+# tdd-base

-This is just a repo that uses CppUTest to practice TDD in C. First thing you have to do is build CppUTest.
+This is just a repo that uses CppUTest to practice TDD in C.

 ## Dependencies
 You may need the following installed: